What is Posture?

 Posture is the position in which you hold your body upright against gravity while standing, sitting or laying down.
 Good posture involves training the body to stand, walk, sit and lie in positions where the least strain is placed on supporting muscles and ligaments.

 Good Posture makes you look great, feel more energetic and project confidence.
 It also helps prevent injury and reduce pain.

 We all want good posture… but it can be so hard to achieve if you have poor posture.
 That’s because acquiring good posture involves not only learning new movements and positions but changing life-long habits as well.

 How to Correct Your Posture

 Just knowing how to correct your posture is not enough to achieve a change in your actual habit.
-Our body uses learnt motor patterns to perform everyday activities.
-When we sit, stand, walk or move – our body follows previously learnt motor patterns.
+Our body uses learned motor patterns to perform everyday activities.
+When we sit, stand, walk or move – our body follows previously learned motor patterns.
 If your body has learned to slouch – that’s what it will do.

 The first step to discovering how to correct your posture is to have your posture type assessed.
 Your physiotherapist is an expert at posture assessment.

 To achieve good posture you need to have: